-Large corporations like Google, LinkedIn, and Airbnb use the OKR framework to help them set and push toward goals that are aligned across the business.
+Large corporations like Google, LinkedIn, and Airbnb use an OKR solution to help them set and push toward goals that are aligned across the entire organization.
 Intrigued?

 This article explains the OKR framework in more detail and why you should consider using it across your organization.
-We’ll cover:
+We'll define what OKRs are, why companies use them, how to set OKRs, and examples of OKRs in action.

 Let’s dive in.